 One of C’s greatest advantages is its transparency and simplicity.
 This should be embraced, not subverted.
 But in the fine C tradition of giving yourself enough rope to hang yourself with, you can use it for magical purposes.
 You must not do this.
 Be a muggle.

 Recognize and avoid dangerous patterns.
-Do not use fixed size buffers2 - always calculate how much space you’ll need and allocate it.
+Do not use fixed size buffers with variable sized data - always calculate how much space you’ll need and allocate it.
 Read the man pages for functions you use and handle their failure modes.
 Immediately convert unsafe user input into sanitized C structures.
 If you later have to present this data to the user, keep it in C structures until the last possible moment.
 Learn of and use extra care around sensitive functions like strcat.

 Writing C is sometimes like handling a gun.
 Guns are important tools, but accidents with them can be very bad.
 You treat guns with care: you don’t point them at anything you love, you exercise good trigger discipline, and you treat it like it’s always loaded.
 And like guns are useful for making holes in things, C is useful for writing kernels with.